gajimenez7/TACO-CFG-notes/CFG.md

 ### <u>Idea:</u>

-there is an invariant in the way the visitor works, Especially there is a stack which will never have one thing.
+There is an invariant in the way the visitor works, especially there is a stack which will never have one thing.
 Whenever there is a statement with a condition and body, take the body (self (while loop)), pass as parameter(this) in `accept`.
 The body will be visited by the same visitor.
 Afterwards, we care about the condition.
 The `BlockSimplifier` doesn't take care of the conditions in the loop.
 In our case, we call the visitor on the condition as well.

 Generate a new while statement and push it onto the stack.
 Input while statement and output modified while statement.
 Two recursive calls on if statement, with branches, and push new if statement onto stack.
 Same for a for loop.